inno-devops-labs/F23-core-course-labs/README.md

 ## About The Project

 This is a web application to always be aware of the current time in Moscow.
+Moreover, on "/visits" route now you can see the count of visits for the main page.

 ### Built With